NimaMan/probability_of_deafult_prediction/obj.md

 - ivnestigate possible different aggregations

-- run the lightgbm model
+- run the lightgbm, xgb with a variaty of different features
- - investigate later with your own features.
-Also with the aggregations that you get out of the neural net

-- run SFA
-    - SFA with Conv
+- SFA
+    SFA suggests that some feature may be more informative when transformed.
+Currently investigating combinations of features
-    - SFA with LGBM
+    - What does the results of SFA imply?

-    - What does the results of SFA imply? possibly come up with a distribution of Weak learners sampling from the dist of sinfle factor analysis
+    -  possibly come up with a distribution of Weak learners sampling from the dist of sinfle factor analysis

-- currently running the model with the preprop from the kaglle

-- Run a ensemble over the probs out of lgbm with MLP, CNN, Att

 - Different precisons from the official pytorch

+## Categorical data
+    Transform the categorical data
+    - Later pay speacial attention to the B_38
 ### Olan
 -  I have a convolutional model that works pretty good for the C13